-Employers participating in the PEBB plan include the state of Washington (which includes general government agencies and higher education institutions), political subdivisions and tribal governments.
-Additionally, the PEBB plan is available to the retirees of K-12 school districts and ESDs.
-The District's retirees are eligible to participate in the PEBB plan under this arrangement.
+Employers participating in the plan include the state of Washington (which includes general government agencies and higher education institutions), 74 of the state's K-12 school districts and educational service districts (ESDs), and 236 political subdivisions and tribal governments.
+Additionally, the PEBB plan is available to the retirees of the remaining 238 K-12 school districts and ESDs.
+The District's retirees (approximately 236) are eligible to participate in the PEBB plan under this arrangement.